What is Autism?Tracing the Beginnings of ASD

 The Latest Research is Redefining Autism

-Researchers compare the development of younger siblings of ASD diagnosed children, who themselves go on to be diagnosed, to those that do not, as well as to a ‘low risk’ comparison group.
+Researchers compare the development of younger siblings of autistic diagnosed children, who themselves go on to be diagnosed, to those that do not, as well as to a ‘low risk’ comparison group.
 Infants are recruited in the first months of life and followed until the time when a diagnosis can be made.
-In other studies, researchers ask parents to provide videotapes of the early months of life of children who have already been diagnosed with ASD (for example their first birthday party).
+In other studies, researchers ask parents to provide videotapes of the early months of life of children who have already been diagnosed with autism (for example their first birthday party).
 These videos are then compared to video clips provided by parents of a matched group of typically-developing children.

 Failure to Find Early Differences

-Researchers have found that many ASD infants, when observed at 6-7 months-of-age gaze at their mothers, smile and vocalize in ways that are similar to their typically-developing peers.
+Researchers have found that many autistic infants, when observed at 6-7 months-of-age gaze at their mothers, smile and vocalize in ways that are similar to their typically-developing peers.
 Autism expert Dr. Helen Tager Flusberg noted:

-“During the earliest months there are no clear differences between infants who later meet criteria for ASD and other infants.
+“During the earliest months there are no clear differences between infants who later meet criteria for [autism] and other infants.
 These babies show social interest and engagement, they smile at other people, the follow eye gaze, vocalize and have good eye contact during face-to-face interactions.”

 Divergence During the Second Year

-In contrast to their similarities at 6-7 months, the same groups of ASD infants over the course of their second year are exhibiting a dramatic divergence from typically-developing peers.
-Both retrospective and prospective studies report consistent group differences, differentiating children with ASD from Typically Developing comparison groups, as well as those infants who go on to have other developmental disabilities, starting at around one year and becoming quite dramatic by 18 months of age.
+In contrast to their similarities at 6-7 months, the same groups of autistic infants over the course of their second year are exhibiting a dramatic divergence from typically-developing peers.
+Both retrospective and prospective studies report consistent group differences, differentiating children with autism from Typically Developing comparison groups, as well as those infants who go on to have other developmental disabilities, starting at around one year and becoming quite dramatic by 18 months of age.